Skip to content

 High

 Concord's South End pre-1940 stock and surrounding rural forest-edge properties (Hopkinton, Henniker, Warner) drive moderately high treatment volume.
-One-time treatment is appropriate for newer Concord suburbs; quarterly plan warranted for pre-1960 Concord downtown and rural properties within 100m of forest edge.
+One-time treatment is appropriate for newer Concord suburbs; a quarterly plan is warranted for pre-1960 Concord downtown and rural properties within 100m of forest edge.

 Strafford County